 Effective January 1, 2019, it is the Group's policy to classify right-of-use assets as part of investment properties.
 Prior to that date, all of the Group's leases are accounted for as operating leases in accordance with PAS 17, hence, not recorded in the consolidated statement of financial position.
 The Group recognizes right-of-use assets at the commencement date of the lease (i.e., the date the underlying asset is available for use).
 Right-of-use assets are measured at cost, less any accumulated depreciation and impairment losses, and adjusted for any remeasurement of lease liabilities.
 The cost of right-of-use assets includes the amount of lease liabilities recognized, initial direct costs incurred, and lease payments made at or before the commencement date less any lease incentives received.
 Right-of-use assets are depreciated on a straight-line basis over the shorter of the lease term and the estimated useful lives of the assets of 35 years.
-If ownership of the lease option, depreciation is calculated using the estimated useful life of the asset.
+If ownership of the leased asset transfers to the Group at the end of the lease term or the cost reflects the exercise of a purchase option, depreciation is calculated using the estimated useful life of the asset.